broglir/pgw-python/README.md

 The structure of the repository is built as follows:

 The top level directory contains the central scripts to modify lateral boundary conditions of any regional climate model using imput from a global or regional climate model.
-Two additional directories contain less generic codes that may be used if the regional climate model COSMO-CLM is used to provide the input (Preprocess_CCLM) for the boundary data modification or/and if the boundary data of COSMO-CLM itself needs to be modified (Postprocess_CCLM).
+Two additional directories contain less generic codes that may be used if the regional climate model COSMO-CLM is used to provide the input (Preprocess_CCLM) for the boundary data modification or/and if the boundary data of COSMO-CLM itself needs to be modified (Postprocess_CCLM; documentation [here](/Postprocess_CCLM/README_Postprocessing.md)).

 # Workflows Based on Input Data